 Carrot and Spinach Puree Recipe

 Carrot purees are one of the most common weaning foods introduced to babies between the ages of 6 to 8 months.
 They are sweet, mild on the tummy, and full of nutrition.
 If your baby loves carrot purees, you can take it up a notch in both nutrition and taste by adding some spinach to the mix once they are over 8 months old.
-Rich in all the essential nutrients and fibre, this simple carrot and spinach recipe is something your little one will crave every week.
+Rich in all the essential nutrients and fiber, this simple carrot and spinach recipe is something your little one will crave every week.
+Additionally, this combination helps in introducing new flavors and textures to your baby’s diet, making mealtime more exciting and beneficial for their growth and development.

 Cooking Time